dirklo/hang-pan-frontend/README.md

 ### Saving a Scale
 - Select the notes for a new scale, and click the "Save This Scale" button.
 This allows you to enter a name for your scale and save it to the master scale list.
 - You cannot save a scale with a name that already exists on the list, or with a blank name.

+## What's Next?
+Pantam was a fun project to work on, as I never knew that our browsers came with such a powerful synthesizer and sampler built-in.
+If I were to add to this project, I would use this project as a framework and build other instruments and in-browser looping to create something of a musical game to play.